sagemath/trac_to_gh/Issue 2306.md

 # Issue 2306: Tab completion in the command-line mode

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2306

 Original creator: ljpk